 ‘Sharply observed and extremely funny’ – Hello! magazine

-I hosted the current affairs show Outspoken on Radio Verulam for six months in 2014, and I have appeared regularly as a guest on BBC Three Counties, BBC World Service, BBC Radio 4, and more.
+I guest appeared on CBS Reality’s real life crime series Written in Blood, which aired 24th September 2017 (in the U.K. Spring 2018 in the U.S.).
+I also appeared on the BBC Ouch’s Edinburgh Festival Stage in Tales of The Misunderstood, and hosted the book show Tales From Your Life on BBC 3 Counties in 2017.
+During 2015, I hosted and produced the current affairs radio show Outspoken on Radio Verulam.
+I also feature regularly as a panel guest on BBC 3 Counties, BBC Radio 4, and the BBC World Service, among others.
+I have given talks and masterclasses for many, including City University’s Crime Writing MA, Noirwich Crime Writing Festival, Camp Bestival, Panic! (in partnership with Create, the Barbican, Goldsmiths University and The Guardian), Meet a Mentor (in partnership with the Royal Society of Arts), Northwich Lit Fest, St Albans Lit Fest, BeaconLit, and the London College of Fashion.
 My journalist contributions include: The Guardian, Independent Magazine, The Daily Mail, Cosmopolitan, and Writing magazine.
-My satirical column Blonde’s Eye View has appeared in The Wharf newspaper since 2003.
+My satirical column Blonde’s Eye View appeared for a decade in The Wharf newspaper from 2003.
 (It is the longest running relationship I have in my life, apart from that with my parents).
 From 2009 to 2012 I wrote the popular anonymous column Confessions of a Fashionista for the Daily Mail Online.
 Deborah Arthurs, Femail Editor, the Daily Mail Online, says: ‘As an insider Angela gives a rare and fascinating insight into the murky world of the fashion industry.’

 I also work as a manuscript reader for The Literary Consultancy, and private clients.
-I’ve given talks, hosted events, and masterclasses for Camp Bestival, Panic! (in partnership with Create, the Barbican, Goldsmiths University and The Guardian), Meet a Mentor (in association with the Royal Society of Arts), Northwich Lit Fest, St Albans Lit Fest, BeaconLit, Noirwich Crime Writing Festival, the London College of Fashion, and HMP Thameside among others.
 In 2015 I was awarded the Young Stationers’ Prize for achievement and promise in writing and publishing (and then I got very drunk).

 Oh, and I have a degenerative connective tissue disorder called Ehlers Danlos III, which does sometimes mess with my mobility.
 I have five different walking sticks ready for just such occasions.
 This has only fed my passionate belief we should encourage and support more marginalised voices into the creative industries, to truly reflect our diverse and rather fabulous society.
 I’m also very honoured to be a Fellow of the Royal Society of Arts.